Emergency Procedure

 Sunday 21st December - All 25 seen - Steer 35 continues to limp but didn't appear any worse than yesterday.
 He is keeping up with the herd.

 At 09:35 this morning, fourteen cattle were gathered near ///browsers.denser.foods.
-Most were browsing heather and gorse along the bushes beside the main path, while a couple had settled in the bracken to rest and chew their cud.
-The group was very friendly, coming over to say hello and enjoy plenty of strokes and rubs.
-As time passed, more of the cattle lay down to rest.
+Most were browsing heather and gorse in the bushes beside the main path, while a couple had settled in the bracken to rest and chew their cud.
+They were all very friendly, coming over to say hello and enjoy plenty of strokes and rubs.
+As time passed, more of the group lay down to rest.

-Older steer 33 and yearling 271 were a little further west, alternating between foraging for acorns and eating gorse, with older steer 35 enjoying plenty of gorse nearby.
+Older steer 33 and yearling 271 were a little further west, alternating between foraging for acorns and browsing gorse, with older steer 35 nearby enjoying plenty of gorse.
 Shortly after 10:00, steer 35 wandered over to join the main group.
 He was still limping and clearly uncomfortable, but no worse than yesterday.
 As before, he allowed me to approach, check him over, and take photos of his ankle.
-Afterwards, he lay down to take weight off the sore foot.
+Afterwards, he lay down to take the weight off his sore foot.

 At 11:10, I found the remaining eleven cattle on Hungry Hill.
-Steers 21 and 219, along with cows 214 and 940, were alternating between browsing gorse and foraging among the fallen leaves.
+Steers 21 and 219, along with cows 214 and 940, were alternating between browsing gorse and foraging among the fallen leaves near ///shin.universal.diet.
 Sussex steers 210 and 1640 were nearby doing the same, but soon wandered off.
-The group of four was very friendly, coming over to say hello and enjoy some strokes.
-I later caught up with the two Sussex steers near the southern fence line, where they had joined the other five Sussex cattle.
-Four were lying down, resting and chewing their cud, while steer 1626 foraged among the leaves nearby.
+The group of four was very friendly, coming over to say hello and enjoy plenty of strokes.
+I later caught up with the two Sussex steers near the southern fence line at ///coast.wounds.alike, where they had joined the other five Sussex cattle.
+Four were lying down, resting and chewing their cud, while steer 1626 was foraging among the leaves nearby.
 All eleven were happy, relaxed, and in good condition.

-I said my goodbyes at 12:25, leaving them in two groups: four Sussex cattle resting while the other three foraged for acorns, and the four originals grazing happily further north.
+I said my goodbyes at 12:25, leaving them in two groups: four Sussex cattle resting while the other three foraged for acorns, and the initial four grazing contentedly in the woodland further north.

-Except for the injured steer 35, the cattle were all good today.
+Aside from steer 35's injury, the cattle were all good today.

 No comments: